argilo/nrsc-5/README.md

 #
 ```

-**Note: This project is no longer under active development.
-All its features have been ported into gr-nrsc5, a GNU Radio implementation of NRSC-5: https://github.com/argilo/gr-nrsc5**
+## Note: This project is no longer under active development.
+All its features have been ported into gr-nrsc5, a GNU Radio implementation of NRSC-5: https://github.com/argilo/gr-nrsc5.
+Please use that instead.

 NRSC-5 Tools
 ============